 - Your lesson is happening sometime in the middle of the semester rather than at the beginning.
 You should not begin your presentation by saying, "Welcome to this course.
 My name is ..."

 - You should choose a topic suitable for undergraduates in an introductory level class in your discipline.
 You could explain a concept, define a term, describe a process or demonstrate a procedure.
 It might be helpful to look through some of the undergraduate textbooks used in your department for ideas.

 - When you prepare your presentation, prepare enough material for at least 10 minutes.
 Be sure that it allows you to use enough language so that you can demonstrate your level of language proficiency.
 If the material you choose is too simple, and does not allow you to use enough language, the evaluators will need to ask questions designed to more accurately determine your language proficiency level.

 Rating Your Performance

 Although one or two students may act as questioners during your presentation, the evaluators of your performance will be a trained team of professionals in the field of teaching English as a Second Language.
-Two of these evaluators will rate each ELPT performance; if there is any doubt about the rating, a third evaluator will view the videotape.
+Three of these evaluators will rate each ELPT performance; if there is any doubt about the rating, an additional evaluator will view the recording.

 Your performance will be rated in each of the following areas:

 1. Overall effectiveness and comprehensibility in spoken English (the degree to which you are understood by most listeners with only a little effort).
 This includes your ability:

 - to control word and sentence stress, intonation and voice to convey information and signal important points.